-A question I’m often asked is how long to heat up before I can cook a pizza?
-There’s a difference between using gas only, or wood only.
+Cooking with Gas is a question I am often asked.
+How long does it take to heat up the oven when cooking with gas before I can cook a pizza?
+There’s a difference between using gas only, or wood only to cook.

-When it comes to traditional refractory or brick ovens the most important requirement to cook just one or 2 pizzas is a hot floor, say at least 500° F. Of course it needs to be hotter than that for sustained pizza-making.
+When it comes to traditional refractory or brick ovens the most important requirement is to cook just one or 2 pizzas in a hot floor, say at least 500° F. Of course it needs to be hotter than that for sustained pizza making.
 The second most important requirement is heat from above to cook the surface.
 In theory, you can cook as soon as the floor is hot enough.

-Cooking a pizza is a slow and enjoyable process but if you are in a hurry you can be cooking pizza quicker with gas only than with wood only.
+Cooking a pizza is a slow and enjoyable process, but if you are in a hurry to eat your pizza then you can cook a pizza quicker with gas only than with wood only.

-And of course, you get the same great taste whether you use gas or wood.
+And of course, you get the same great tasting pizza whether you use gas or wood.